shaggy8871/yurly/README.md

 ## Custom Route Resolvers

-If you have routes that don't easy follow the controller/method approach, it's easy to create a custom route resolver class that can handle custom routing.
+If you have routes that don't follow the controller/method approach, it's easy to create a custom route resolver class that can handle custom routing.

 Create a class called `RouteResolver` at the base of your project directory, and ensure it `implements RouteResolverInterface`.
 It must contain one method called `resolve` that returns a route in the format `Controller::method`.
 Any other return value will be ignored.